GekkoFS/syscall_intercept/README.md

 ### Runtime dependencies:

- * Capstone ≥ v5 (v6 recommended) -- the disassembly engine used under the hood
+ * Capstone ≥ v6 -- the disassembly engine used under the hood

 # How to Build

 The RISC-V toolchain can be built from the [RISC-V GNU Toolchain](https://github.com/riscv-collab/riscv-gnu-toolchain).
-Capstone can be installed from [Capstone Engine](https://www.capstone-engine.org/documentation.html).
+Capstone can be installed from [Capstone Engine](https://www.capstone-engine.org/documentation.html) or [built from source](https://github.com/capstone-engine/capstone/blob/next/BUILDING.md).

 Building libsyscall\_intercept requires CMake:
 ```bash